Mercedes SL review

 The large V8 petrol engine in the SL 500 is blisteringly quick, accelerating from 0-62mph in 4.3 seconds and up to an electronically limited top speed of 155mph.
 Opt for the Mercedes-AMG tweaked SL 63 or SL 65 models and acceleration reaches supercar levels, although the handling is still more suited to cruising than lapping a race track.

-A naturally aspirated SL 350 was offered in the range until mid-2014, when a twin-turbocharged SL 400 model replaced it.
-This new entry-level option has 362bhp and costs exactly the same.
-It's a definite improvement over the 350, offering the kind of effortless performance you expect from an SL despite the 6-cylinder powertrain.
+A naturally aspirated SL 350 was offered in the range until mid-2014, when the twin-turbocharged SL 400 model replaced it.
+This new entry-level option has 362bhp and costs exactly the same as before.
+It's a definite improvement over the 350, offering the kind of effortless performance you expect from an SL despite the six-cylinder powertrain.

 The car is much lighter than before and features a 57mm increase in track.
-This really improves handling, and although the SL can’t quite match a Porsche 911, it isn’t a million miles off.
+This really improves handling, and although the SL can’t quite match a Porsche 911 on a twisty road, it isn’t a million miles off.

-In Comfort setting the SL is more refined and comfortable than a roadster has any right to be.
+In Comfort, the SL is more refined and comfortable than a roadster has any right to be.
 Even with the roof down, engine and tyre noise is extremely well supressed.
 Select Sport mode and everything becomes more immediate.
-The V8 rumble is an ever present while steering weight increases and the responses of the throttle and gearbox sharpen.
+Opt for one of the AMG models and you'll notice the engine rumble away in the background, while steering weight increases and the responses of the throttle and gearbox sharpen.
 Sport+ is another level with more leeway in the stability control system as the SL powers out of corners but the ride becomes harsh on all but the smoothest surfaces.

-In terms of on paper performance there isn’t a huge amount to choose between the four twin-turbo Mercedes SL engines.
-The SL 400 will get to 62mph in 4.9s, then it’s 4.3s for the SL 500, 4.1s for the Mercedes-AMG SL 63 and 4.0s for the V12 SL 65.
+In terms of 'on-paper' performance, there isn’t a huge amount to choose between the four twin-turbo Mercedes SL engines.
+The SL 400 will get to 62mph in 4.9s, then it’s 4.3s for the SL 500, 4.1s for the Mercedes-AMG SL 63 and 4.0s flat for the V12 SL 65.
 All are limited to 155mph.

 You’re paying for the massive extra flexibility these power and torque increments offer and the potential to hit top speeds on the far side of the 180mph barrier when the speed limiter is disengaged and track conditions allow.
 Plenty of SL buyers will see that as money well spent.